 Women & Girls

-By working upstream with mothers in distress, our programmes provide a protective and preventative intervention to contribute to positive early childhood and adolescent development in addition to overall maternal well-being.
+By working ‘upstream’ with mothers in distress, our programmes develop and support protective and preventive interventions that ultimately contribute to maternal well-being and positive early childhood and adolescent development.

 Since inception in 2002 the PMHP has

 Partners and families